linode/terraform-provider-linode/website/docs/d/profile.html.md

   Provides details about a Linode profile.
 ---

-# Data Source: profile
+# Data Source: linode\_profile

-Provides information about a Linode profile
+Provides information about a Linode profile.

 ## Example Usage